2015 Paris Terror Attacks Fast Facts

 November 23, 2015 - In Belgium, authorities charge a suspect, arrested during raids in the last 24 hours, with participating in activities of a terrorist group in connection with the attack in Paris.

-November 23, 2015 - France launches its first airstrikes aircraft carrier against ISIS.
+November 23, 2015 - France launches its first airstrikes from an aircraft carrier against ISIS.
 France now has 38 aircraft carrying out bombing raids against ISIS.

 November 27, 2015 - In addition to flags being raised in patriotic solidarity across France, Hollande calls guests together to mourn the victims in a national ceremony.